-- 1. Each department head shall be responsible for immediately notifying the County Administrator of any occurrences or actions taken which require an adjustment in the salary or wage of any employee or employees under the supervision of such department head. - 2.
-Upon the receipt of such notice, or upon the taking of any action by the County Commission which requires an adjustment in the salary or wage of any employee or employees, the County Administrator shall make such payroll adjustments for such employee or employees as may be required. - C. Recovery of Salaries Improperly Paid.
+- 2. Upon the receipt of such notice, the County Administrator shall make such payroll adjustments for such employee or employees as may be required.
+Prior to implementing a payroll adjustment, the County Administrator or a designee shall document the payroll adjustment and its rationale in a writing to be filed and maintained in the affected employee's personnel file. - C. Recovery of Salaries Improperly Paid.
 Present and former officers and employees shall be held liable for the return of salaries improperly, accidentally or illegally paid to employees ("gratuitous payment").
-When appropriate to avoid hardships, the county will allow the affected employee to reimburse the gratuitous payment via installment payments. - Voluntary Deductions.
-Upon the request in writing of any employee, the county shall be authorized to provide for automatic payroll deductions for such employee, in such amount as the employee shall specify, for the purpose of contributing to personal savings plans, pensions or other personal financial investment plans.
+When appropriate to avoid hardships, the county will allow the affected employee to reimburse the gratuitous payment via installment payments. - D. Voluntary Deductions.
+Upon the request in writing of any employee, the county shall be authorized to provide for automatic payroll deductions for such employee, in such amount as the employee shall specify, for the purpose of contributing to personal savings plans, pensions or other personal financial investment plans. - E. Issuance of Paychecks.
+Paycheck will be normally issued every other Friday for the pay period ending the two (2) weeks preceding the Wednesday before pay day.